What do Millennials Look for In A Home?

 Millennials now make up the largest share of homebuyers, with many entering their 30s and getting ready to invest in a first home.
 Given their limited budgets, flexible work schedules, and tech-heavy lifestyles, their homebuying needs are vastly different from previous generations.
 Those born between 1980 and 2000 know exactly what they want: airy, minimalist spaces that incorporate elements of nature and their personal aesthetic.

 Marketing “must-have” features can help home sellers attract this dominant generation.
-Here are several important features millennials look for during the homebuying process.
+Here are the top 11 features millennials want in a home.

 Separate Laundry Room